-Select and use activities and resources, with help when needed.
+Select and use activities and resources, with help when needed. or one which is suggested to them.

 Develop their sense of responsibility and membership of a community.

 Become more outgoing with unfamiliar people, in the safe context of their setting.